 Each Teacher’s Guide includes a scheduling plan for teaching two different levels in a way that neither you nor your children will feel overwhelmed.

-The beauty of WriteShop Primary is its adaptability to meet children where they are.
-Reading and writing skills aren’t necessary, even for Books B and C. Every level gives you the option of acting as your child’s “scribe,” writing down the words for him as you talk about ideas orally.
-As his skills develop, you can share the pencil, letting him write the words he knows.
+WriteShop Primary is is wonderfully adaptable to meet children where they are.
+Reading and writing skills aren’t necessary, even for Books B and C. Every level gives you the option of acting as your child’s “scribe,” so you simply write down their words as you talk about ideas.
+As their skills develop, you can share the pencil, letting them write the words they know.

-Though WriteShop Primary Books A and B are rarely age-appropriate for 4th and 5th graders, the gentle approach of Book C can appeal both to reluctant older writers and children who learn with difficulty.
+Though WriteShop Primary Books A and B are rarely age-appropriate for 4th and 5th graders, the gentle approach of Book C may appeal to older children with special needs.
 Book C teaches many common elements of writing, such as planning a story, writing with description, writing a book summary, and creating short reports.
-Students of any age can apply the techniques and watch their writing improve!

 Not necessarily.
-However, if she has loads of ideas but has trouble staying on track, she may need the guidance and structure a writing program can bring.
+But if she has loads of ideas—yet has trouble staying on track—she may need the guidance and structure a writing program can bring.

-Children who love to write often lack the organizational skills that keep their writing focused.
-WriteShop Primary introduces different kinds of graphic organizers to help them plan out their stories and articles.
-They also learn to use story ingredients; plan a beginning, middle, and end; and think of problems and solutions.
-Your child’s skills will steadily improve as she has fun learning new techniques for better writing.
+Children who love to write may lack the organizational skills that keep their writing focused.
+WriteShop Primary introduces different graphic organizers to help them plan out their stories.
+They also learn to plan a beginning, middle, and end and think of problems and solutions.
+Your children’s skills will steadily improve because they’ll have fun learning new tools for better writing.

 Each book has 10 lessons.
-The Intro includes three scheduling plans, with the most popular option allowing three weeks per lesson.
+The Intro offers three scheduling plans.
+The most popular option allows three weeks per lesson.
 Following this plan—and working every other day—most families finish one book in a school year.
-Expect to spend 15-30 minutes per day on writing activities.
+Expect to spend 15-30 minutes per day when doing Primary writing activities.

 Both the Teacher’s Guide and Activity Set Worksheet Pack are necessary components of WriteShop Primary.
-The Teacher’s Guide contains everything you need to teach the lessons, including daily lesson plans and detailed instructions for each activity (pre-writing games, brainstorming, writing lessons, publishing ideas, editing tips, recommended picture books, and much more).
-The reproducible Activity Set Worksheet Pack rounds out the program with activity pages that support the skills taught in each of the 10 lessons.
+The Teacher’s Guide contains everything you need to teach the lessons, such as daily lesson plans and detailed instructions for each activity, pre-writing games, brainstorming, writing lessons, publishing ideas, editing tips, and recommended picture books, and more).
+Also, the reproducible Activity Set Worksheet Pack rounds out the program with activity pages that support the skills taught in each of the 10 lessons.

-The program does not teach grammar, though simple punctuation is introduced and practiced.
-WriteShop Primary uses a more natural approach to teaching spelling, so you won’t find prescribed lists of words.
-Instead, through a variety of games and activities, children work on learning to spell the words they most frequently misspell in their writing.
+There’s no grammar instruction in the Primary books, though children learn and practice simple punctuation.
+With spelling, WriteShop Primary uses a more natural approach, so you won’t find prescribed lists of words.
+Instead, through a variety of games and activities, children practice spelling the words they most frequently misspell in their writing.
 Only Books B and C incorporate spelling instruction.

-Charlotte Mason enthusiasts will enjoy the relaxed approach, picture books, journaling, narration, and activities that allow the child to explore the world around him.
-And while WriteShop Primary doesn’t fit the Classical model in the traditional sense, parents will appreciate the orderly guided lessons, direct teaching involvement, the way writing is always modeled first, and the lack of pressure on the young child to do his own writing.
+Charlotte Mason enthusiasts will love the relaxed approach, picture books, journaling, narration, and activities that allow children to explore the world around them.
+And while WriteShop Primary doesn’t fit the Classical model in the traditional sense, parents will appreciate the orderly guided lessons, direct teaching involvement, the way writing is always modeled first, and the lack of pressure on young children to do their own writing.